 - In the Attitude Era, it was told that each of the four McMahon family members owned one quarter of the WWF.
 And then came 2001.
 Linda's loss of the WWF stock to Vince during her breakdown, combined with Shane and Stephanie's selling of their stock to purchase WCW and ECW during the Invasion, set up the Brand Extension and the return to the WWF of Vince McMahon's new business partner and co-owner: Ric Flair.

 - Who would have imagined that news of a host of WrestleMania 27 would bring not horrors of Justin Bieber, but the return of the Rock after seven years and his year-long feud with John Cena at WrestleMania 28?

-- CM Punk's pipebomb would not only elevate him into a true main-eventer but would also set up the debut of "douchebag yesman" Wrestling/Laurinaitisnote but the fact that he mentioned being a "Paul Heyman guy" would later come into play when Heyman (also aligned with Brock Lesnar) returned at Punk's side after beating up John Cena (not to mention, the term "Paul Heyman guy" actually came into use).
+- CM Punk's pipebomb would not only elevate him into a true main-eventer, but would also set up the debut of "douchebag yesman" John Laurinaitisnote , plus the fact that he mentioned being a "Paul Heyman guy" would later come into play when Heyman (also aligned with Brock Lesnar) returned at Punk's side after beating up John Cena (and the term "Paul Heyman guy" actually came into use).

 - The Magic: The Gathering expansion Mirrodin had a villain named Memnarch, a golem driven mad by a weird, glistening oil.
 Memnarch was defeated, but the oil remained.
 It turned out to be Phyrexian oil, heralding the corruption of the plane of Mirrodin into New Phyrexia seven years later.